A beef kidney is not a solid piece of meat. It is one central piece of flesh surrounded by little lobes of flesh.

 Trim off the outer membrane, if the butcher hasn’t already.
 Then, cut the kidney in half lengthwise.
-I the centre, you will see a white piece of fat — extract and discard this,
+In the centre, you will see a white piece of fat — extract and discard this.

-Soak for an hour before using in something acidic, such as buttermilk or water with some vinegar or lemon juice in it.
+Before using, soak the kidney for an hour in something acidic, such as buttermilk or water with some vinegar or lemon juice in it.
 This will help to make the taste a bit milder, by leeching uric acid out of it.

 |1.||↑||Dickson Wright, Clarissa and Jennifer Paterson.
 Two Fat Ladies Obsessions.
 London: Random House.
 1999.
 Page 107.|